Minimal supersolutions of convex BSDEs: Existence, uniqueness and stability

-Under the assumptions of Theorem \ref{thm:existence}, $\mathcal{E}^g$ is the value process of the minimal supersolution with a control process $\hat{Z}$ in $\mathcal{L}$ which defines a supermartingale.
-Next we address the question under which conditions the control process has enough integrability in order to define a true martingale, that is, when does $\hat{Z}$ belong to some $\mathcal{L}^p$, for $p\geq 1$.
+Under the assumptions of Theorem~\ref{thmmexistence}, $\mathcal{E}^g$ is the value process of the minimal supersolution with a control process $\hat{Z}$ in $\mathcal{L}$ which defines a supermartingale.
+Next we address the following question: under which conditions does the control process have enough integrability in order to define a true martingale?
+That is, when does $\hat{Z}$ belong to some $\mathcal {L}^p$, for $p\geq1$?
 Defining